MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdevice/nf-netdevice-netdevicerequestreset.md

 ## -description

-The **NetDeviceRequestReset** method triggers the NetAdapterCx framework to perform the platform-level device reset operation that recovers an unresponsive NIC device.
+The **NetDeviceRequestReset** function triggers the NetAdapterCx framework to perform the platform-level device reset operation that recovers an unresponsive NIC device.

 ## -parameters

 ### -param Device

-The WDFDEVICE object the client driver previously created with a call to [**WdfDeviceCreate**](../wdfdevice/nf-wdfdevice-wdfdevicecreate.md).
+[in] The WDFDEVICE object the client driver previously created with a call to [**WdfDeviceCreate**](../wdfdevice/nf-wdfdevice-wdfdevicecreate.md).

 ## -remarks